eu-digital-identity-wallet/eudi-doc-testing-application/README.md

 - If the build is successful, WebDriverAgent is installed on your iPhone.

-## EUDI Wallet Application

-Download and install the EUDIW app:

-- iOS:

-  Minimum device requirements

-  Any device that supports iOS 15.0 or newer

-Prerequisites

-To complete the flows described below you need to build the iOS app into your device.
-You can build it from this repository [here](https://github.com/eu-digital-identity-wallet/eudi-app-ios-wallet-ui) by following the instructions in the README file under the “How to build – Quick start guide” section.

-- Android:

-  Minimum device requirements
-  API level 26 or newer.

-Prerequisites

-To complete the flows described below you need to build the iOS app into your device.
-You can build it from this repository [here](https://github.com/eu-digital-identity-wallet/eudi-app-android-wallet-ui) by following the instructions in the README file under the “How to build – Quick start guide” section.

-After downloading, you can drag and drop it inside the device that created before on android studio or let automated tests install them automatically.
-Some of the tests need to install the app from scratch for this reason the executable files of the app should be also exist in \src\test\resources\app folder with the name androidApp.apk and iosApp.ipa

 ## Implemented test cases
 Test cases are written in Gherkin language for both manual and automated tests and can be found in the " feature files